-During the day, fish eggs were sampled using Continuous Underway Fish Egg Sampler (CUFES; Checkley et al., 1997), which collects water and plankton at a rate of \sim 640 l min-1 from an intake at \sim 3-m depth on the hull of the ship.
+During the day, fish eggs were sampled using continuous underway fish egg sampler (CUFES, Checkley et al., 1997), which collects water and plankton at a rate of \sim 640 l min-1 from an intake at \sim 3-m depth on the hull of the ship.
 The particles in the sampled water were sieved by a 505- μ m mesh.
-Sardine, Northern Anchovy, Jack Mackerel, and Pacific Hake (Merluccius productus) eggs were identified to species, counted, and logged.
+Pacific Sardine, Northern Anchovy, Jack Mackerel, and Pacific Hake (Merluccius productus) eggs were identified to species, counted, and logged.
 Eggs from other species were also counted and logged as "other fish eggs."
-Typically, the duration of each CUFES sample was 30 min, corresponding to a distance of 5 nmi at a speed of 10 kn.
-Because the duration of the initial stages of the egg phase is short for most fish species, the egg distributions inferred from CUFES indicate the nearby presence of actively spawning fish, and are used in combination with CPS echoes to select trawl locations.
+Typically, the duration of each CUFES sample was 30 min, corresponding to a distance of 5 nmi at a speed of 10 km.
+Because the duration of the initial stages of the egg phase is short for most fish species, the egg distributions inferred from CUFES indicated the nearby presence of actively spawning fish, and were used in combination with CPS echoes to select trawl locations.